SKKUAutoLab/aicity_2024_driving_action/README.md

 This repository contains the source code for AI City Challenge 2024 Track 3 (Naturalistic Driving Action Recognition).

-- Team Name: SKKU-AutoLab
+- Team Name: SKKU-AutoLab.
-- Team ID: 05
+- Team ID: 05.

 ## 1. Setup
 ### 1.1 Run from conda (for both training and inference)